SGpp/DisCoTec/docs/simple_tutorial.md

 # Tutorial: Using Your Code With DisCoTec

-So you want to use your timestepped simulation with the DisCoTec framework.
+So you want to solve your timestepped PDE problem with the DisCoTec framework.
+You already have a PDE solver that can do it on a regular structured grid.
 This Tutorial gives you an outline of the steps required.

 ## Your Code Interface: Init, Timestep, Get/Set Full Grid, Finish

 The first step is to prepare your code in a way that it can be called by DisCoTec.
-Typically, your simulation code will look similar to this (in pseudocode):
+Typically, your PDE solver code will look similar to this (in pseudocode):

 ```python
 int num_points_x = ...